Dermatologist Visa Sponsorship Jobs in Texas

 Which visa types are most common for dermatologist roles in Texas?

-The H-1B is the most commonly used visa for dermatologists in Texas, as the role typically qualifies as a specialty occupation requiring at minimum a medical degree and residency training.
-J-1 waivers are also relevant for international medical graduates who complete residency or fellowship programs and obtain a Conrad 30 waiver, which allows them to remain in the U.S. by working in a designated shortage area.
-Some Texas positions qualify under O-1 for physicians with distinguished records.
+The H-1B visa is the most commonly used visa for dermatologists in Texas, as the role typically qualifies as a specialty occupation requiring at minimum a medical degree and residency training.
+J-1 visa waivers are also relevant for international medical graduates who complete residency or fellowship programs and obtain a Conrad 30 waiver, which allows them to remain in the U.S. by working in a designated shortage area.
+Some Texas positions qualify under O-1 visa for physicians with distinguished records.

 Which cities in Texas have the most dermatologist sponsorship jobs?